-Trump at a "MAGA" rally in Florida on May 8.
+Trump at a "MAGA" rally in Florida in May 2019.
 Photo: Brendan Smialowski/AFP/Getty Images

 Key facts about Trump: